 King George VI and Queen Elizabeth Stakes Free Tips and Trends

-Staged at racecourse, the King George VI and Queen Elizabeth Stakes is run over a distance of 1m4f and is generally regarded as Britain's most prestigious all-aged flat horse race.
+Staged at Ascot racecourse, the George VI and Queen Elizabeth Stakes is run over a distance of 1m4f and is generally regarded as Britain’s most prestigious all-aged flat horse race.

 12 months ago, in 2020 we saw the popular mare – Enable – win the race for a third time after winning the race in 2019 and 2017 too.